nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 ### <a name="create-acl"></a> Create ACL

-ACLs are created by POSTing a JSON representation of an ACL to `%CMR-ENDPOINT%/acls` along with a valid EDL bearer token or Launchpad token.
+ACLs are created by POSTing a JSON representation of an ACL to `%CMR-ENDPOINT%/acls` along with a valid Launchpad token.
 The response will contain a concept id identifying the ACL along with the ACL revision id.

 #### Creating an ACL